lolindrath/lolindrath-hugo/content/now.md

 * Ted Lasso

 # Working On
-* Becoming more of an iOS expert
+* Becoming more of an iOS expert and build out a portfolio

 Last Updated: 2023-04-09